jurgenlust/puppet-postgres/README.md

 puppet-postgres
 ===============

-Puppet module for managing the PostgreSQL database
+Puppet module for managing the PostgreSQL database.
+Check the manifest in the tests directory for examples.